Cvikli/AISH.jl/README.md

 ## DEMO
 https://github.com/user-attachments/assets/21b7504a-b06a-4579-ae27-6343079c7081

-<p style="text-align: center;">TOf course it can do a lot more then this!
-Basically it wrote most of his own codebase</p>
+<center>Of course it can do a lot more then this!
+Basically it wrote most of his own codebase</center>

 ## Features